Detecting the orbital character of the spin fluctuation in the Iron-based superconductors with the resonant inelastic X-ray scattering spectroscopy: Abstract

 \section{Abstract}

-Detecting the orbital distribution of the magnetic fluctuation of the Iron-based superconductors is the key to understand the mechanism for the magnetism,superconductivity and electronic nematicity in these multi-orbital systems.
-In this work, we propose that the resonant inelastic X-ray scattering(RIXS) technique can be used to probe selectively the magnetic fluctuation on different Fe $3d$ orbitals.
-In particular, the magnetic fluctuation on the three $t_{2g}$ orbitals, namely $3d_{xz}$, $3d_{yz}$ and $3d_{xy}$, can be probed separately by arranging properly the polarization of the incident and outgoing photons.
-Such orbital-resolved information on the magnetic fluctuation is invaluable for the study of the orbital-selective manifestation of electron correlation effect and the entanglement between the orbital and the magnetic degree of freedom in the electronic nematic phase of the iron-based superconductors.
+The orbital distribution of the spin fluctuation in the iron-based superconductors(IBSs) is the key information needed to understand the magnetism, superconductivity and electronic nematicity in these multi-orbital systems.
+In this work, we propose that the resonant inelastic X-ray scattering(RIXS) technique can be used to probe selectively the spin fluctuation on different Fe $3d$ orbitals.
+In particular, the spin fluctuation on the three $t_{2g}$ orbitals, namely, the $3d_{xz}$, $3d_{yz}$ and the $3d_{xy}$ orbital, can be selectively probed in the $\sigma\rightarrow\pi'$ scattering geometry by aligning the direction of the outgoing photon in the $y$, $x$ and $z$ direction.
+Such orbital-resolved information on the spin fluctuation is invaluable for the study of the orbital-selective physics in the IBSs and can greatly advance our understanding on the relation between orbital ordering and spin nematicity in the IBSs and the orbital-selective pairing mechanism in these multi-orbital systems.